 How to mix a drink with moonshine

 Moonshine may be an unusual mixer but that just adds a layer of mystery to a creative cocktail.
-And who doesn’t want to be served something mysterious?
+And who doesn’t want to be served something mysterious, like cocktails with moonshine?
 With it’s exciting, somewhat dangerous history, moonshine makes an intriguing addition to a drink.
 Yet you might be surprised to learn that using moonshine in cocktails is really no different than blending with any other spirit.

 What is moonshine?